Read the following information carefully.

 - Academic Suspension – A student is academically suspended for one calendar year.
 After one calendar year, the student may, after completing the appropriate re-entry procedure, re-enroll at NMU.
 If a student feels they have extenuating circumstances (e.g., illness) that may have affected their ability to achieve a required GPA, the student has the option to appeal the length of the suspension and may return earlier than one calendar year, if the appeal is granted.

 - Academic Dismissal – A student that is academically dismissed is indefinitely removed from NMU and may not appeal their dismissal for one calendar year.
 The student can only re-enter NMU after being granted an appeal.

 Students may appeal the length of an academic suspension to be allowed to re-enter earlier than one calendar year and may, after one calendar year, appeal to return to NMU after being dismissed.
 Appeals for students suspended or dismissed are heard by the Admissions and Academic Policies Committee (AAPC) of the Academic Senate.
 The decision of the appeal body is final.
 To file an appeal, students must:

 - Fully complete all sections of the Academic Suspension/Dismissal Appeal form; a paper copy is available upon request.
 Incomplete appeals, including those lacking appropriate documentation, will not be considered.

 - Include extenuating circumstances leading to the suspension/dismissal, detailing how the problem has been resolved.

-- Include any supporting documentation, letters of support, transcripts of coursework completed elsewhere since leaving NMU, etc.
+- Include any supporting documentation, letters of support (letters of support from relatives will not be included in the appeal), transcripts of coursework completed elsewhere since leaving NMU, etc.